UTGARD LAB PHASE II: A SIMFUEL FABRICATION & CHARACTERISATION FACILITY

 Theme 2: Study of the behaviour of these advanced SIMFUELs, as well as those prepared using conventional ceramic processing techniques, under a range of conditions relevant to the back end of the fuel cycle - including wet/dry interim storage, geologic disposal and new reprocessing routes.

-Potential academic users include any concerned with the fundamental physical, chemical and materials properties of SNF, its storage, recycle and disposal.
-This includes not only the decommissioning / disposal focussed EPSRC TRANSCEND Consortium and the BEIS-funded National Nuclear Innovation Programme in Recycle and Waste management, but also those nuclear CDT students working in this area.
-Industrially, we have already sequestered interest from RWM Ltd, NNL and Sellafield who would wish to commission the fabrication of samples on a more flexible basis than currently available.
-To have such a national facility will be a great enabler not only for UK users but also for fission research collaborators from overseas as some international laboratories, report great difficulty in getting access to SIMFUEL samples that can be produced & delivered quickly and in a range of compositions iteratively informed by on-going research programmes.
+Academic and industry users have been engaged in, and have used UTGARD for, a wide range of nuclear fuel related research areas including new routes to novel fuel types for future reactor designs (Theme 3), the fundamental physical, chemical and materials properties of SNF(Theme 1), its storage, recycle and disposal (Theme 2).
+This includes not only the decommissioning / disposal focussed EPSRC TRANSCEND Consortium, the BEIS-funded National Nuclear Innovation Programme in Recycle and Waste management and the DESNZ-funded programme in advanced fuels for future reactors, but also those nuclear CDT students working in this area.
+Industrially, we have been successful in sequestering interest from Nuclear Waste Services, NNL and Sellafield who have commissioned the fabrication and study of samples on a more flexible basis than currently available.
+A truly national facility that is now attracting international attention (esp in Canada and the US) UTGARD is a great enabler not only for UK users but also for fission research collaborators from overseas as some international laboratories, report great difficulty in getting access to advanced fuel and SIMFUEL samples that can be produced & delivered quickly and in a range of compositions iteratively informed by on-going research programmes.

-Exploitation Route The vision and aim for this proposal is to establish a university facility for simulated spent nuclear fuel (SIMFUEL) fabrication & characterisation, for that facility to be unique within the UK HEI landscape and, by offering open access to external users, for that facility to drive and accelerate UK research into the storage, recycle and disposal of spent nuclear fuel.
+Exploitation Route The vision and aim for UTGARD was to establish a university facility for simulated spent nuclear fuel (SIMFUEL) fabrication & characterisation, for that facility to be unique within the UK HEI landscape and, by offering open access to external users, for that facility to drive and accelerate UK research into the storage, recycle and disposal of spent nuclear fuel.

-The specific objectives supporting the realisation of this vision / aim are as follows:
+The specific objectives supporting the realisation of this aim, as well as how those objectives are serving others, are as follows:

 3. By siting the proposed facility within UTGARD Lab, to exploit its existing user base and to improve further on its NUFF-audited 33% usage by external users.

-4. To focus on oxide fuels so as (i) to reflect the fuel used in the UK's current AGRs & LWR, and to be used in new build LWRs, to focus on oxide SIMFUELs; and (ii) to future protect the facility by including oxide fuels for future fuel cycles such as MOX (both existing heterogeneous MOX and new homogeneous formulations) and ThO2-based fuels.
+4. To focus on oxide fuels so as (i) to reflect the fuel used in the UK's current AGRs & LWR, and to be used in new build LWRs, to focus on oxide SIMFUELs; and (ii) to future protect the facility by including oxide fuels for future fuel cycles such as uranium nitride, coated particle, MOX (both existing heterogeneous MOX and new homogeneous formulations) and ThO2-based fuels.

 5. Facilitated by the co-location with UTGARD Lab and the focus on oxide fuels, to expand NNUF Phase 1 facilities to include a distinct cradle-to-grave facility, that allows for wet precursor to dry SIMFUEL fabrication & characterisation to take place under one roof and that supports and complements the BEIS Nuclear Innovation Programme